-test-job: A job that is best used to test bursting functionality.
+test-job: A job that is best used to test bursting functionality; it echos the time and the hostname of the executing machine.

 Thread: The quantity of software execution threads the core can simultaneously track.

 Walltime: The job's time limit (HH:MM:SS).